Everyone’s got their pet peeves. Here are some of mine.

 Jaywalking in front of my moving car

 I have no problem with people darting across the street between blocks or even when they have a “Don’t Walk” signal.
 I do it, too.
 But when I need to slow down or stop so that they can cross the street, it almost makes me want to speed up.
+I’ve had people give me attitude when I don’t respect their recklessness, and that makes it even worse.

 Cutting/pushing in line